 I have been playing Viola d’amore since early 2006.
-The websites of the Viola d’Amore Society of America as well as Thomas Georgi’s website provide a lot of background data on the instrument.
+The websites of the International Viola d’Amore Society as well as Thomas Georgi’s website provide a lot of background data on the instrument.
 I saw the instrument at my luthier, Metzler Violins in Los Angeles, and got intrigued.

 My instrument was built in France by Paul Hilaire in 1950, and according to the label is his instrument number 36.
 As far as I understand, Hilaire is mostly known for cellos, some basses, and a very limited number of violins/violas.
 Supposedly he made two viola d’amore.
 If anyone has any details, I would gladly hear about it.